MScholtes/PS2EXE/README.md

 ```

 ## Changes:
+### 1.0.12 / 2022-11-22
+- new parameter -winFormsDPIAware to support scaling for WinForms in noConsole mode (only Windows 10 or up)

 ### 1.0.11 / 2021-11-21
 - fixed password longer than 24 characters error
 - new parameter -DPIAware to support scaling in noConsole mode